hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 - TODO: Summarise the Gatys, et al. paper for the core ideas (and a sketch of the solution methodology):
+  - Recall the Gatys problem, which now seems a lot less intimidating.
+We're going to simply reuse a trained VGG to solve the this optimisation problem.
   - CNNs pre-trained for image classification (in particular the VGG introduced above) have already learnt to encode perceptual and semantic information that we need to measure our losses.
 The